alexandershipe/JavaScript_Portfolio/Operations_Calculator/README.md

-This is a basic operations calculator using HTML, JavaScript, and CSS
+This is a basic operations calculator using HTML, JavaScript, Jquery, and CSS

 The user can choose one of four operations: Addition, Subtraction, Multiplication, and Division.